 - Floor stickers & decals, touch tools, individual hand sanitizers & wipes

 *A Word about Electrostatic Disinfectant Applicators: UCMC the Clorox Pro 360 applicator, which kills 99.9% of bacteria in 5 seconds, kills cold and flu viruses, MRSA and norovirus in 2 minutes or less.
 65% less solution used than hand spraying and wiping, 75% faster (covers 18,000 square feet per hour).
 Less expensive than hand-spraying and wiping down all surfaces.
 We’ll use weekly (Fri/Sat) in preparation for Sunday.
 Allow at least 12 weeks for delivery.
 Learn about system efficiency and effectiveness in this video.
 Review supply source PDF below for source information.

-Special thanks to Dan Johnson, Trustee chair , Union Cross Moravian Church for sharing their supply sources.
-His advice to others?
-Purchase it now!
-Lead times are very long.
+Special thanks to Dan Johnson, Trustee chair, Union Cross Moravian Church for sharing their supply sources.

-- *NEW – June 5, 2020: How to Be as Safe as Possible in your House of Worship (article)
+- How to Be as Safe as Possible in your House of Worship

 - So Your Church is Opening Up . . .
-The Millennial Pastor (this article contains a PDF link to a comprehensive checklist of health & safety guidelines for churches)
+The Millennial Pastor (comprehensive PDF to a checklist of health & safety guidelines for churches)

 - Churches Could Be the Deadliest Places in the COVID-19 Pandemic